 The Greater Overbrook String Band has a long and storied history.
-It has been a participant in the Philadelphia Mummers New Year’s Day Parade since 1931 and has been entertaining audiences in shows and parades year round ever since.
-The band has traveled to many cities across the United States and Canada and also visited Cuba, Italy, and Ireland.
+It was a participant in the Philadelphia Mummers New Year’s Day Parade from 1931 to 2020.
+It has been entertaining audiences at concerts and in parades year round since its founding.
+The band has traveled to many cities across the United States and Canada and also visited Cuba, Italy and Ireland.

 The band has appeared on national television in both the Fiesta Bowl Parade in Phoenix, Arizona and the Music Across America Parade held in Washington, DC.
 We proudly march in parades and perform concerts throughout the Delaware Valley in order to preserve, promote and educate the public in the tradition of mummery and string band music with its unique costuming and musical genre.

 The bands origins date back to 1928 when founder Harry Whitman formed the “Harry Whitman String Band” as a musical group.
 It also marched under the name “Upper Darby String Band” for a brief period of time.
 The band marched in its first New Year’s Day Parade in 1931 under the name “69th Street String Band” with a college sports theme.
 In 1939, the band changed its name to the “Whitman String Band”, and continued to perform with Harry Whitman as captain until 1950.
 Harry Straub then took over as captain and in 1952 the name of the band was changed to its current name, “Greater Overbrook String Band.”
 In 1977, the band was incorporated as a Pennsylvania Non-Profit Corporation and in 1997 the band reorganized after merging with the Italian-American String Band.

 The band has marched behind a variety of captains, including String Band Hall of Fame members Harry Whitman, Harry Straub, Jimmy Driadon and Harry Hill.